autom8ter/memeblast/README.md

   - "+17205XXX182"
   - "+17207XXX986"

-## targets is a string array of numbers to send to. smsdos will send the same number of texts to each listed target.
+## targets is a string array of numbers to send to. memeblast will send the same number of texts to each listed target.
 targets:
   - "+130387XXX6"